-- Group 1: Active duty military and Veterans, current and former foster youth up to age 24, CalWORKs, EOPS and DSPS students. - Group 2: Eligible student athletes and those enrolled in the Freshman Year Academy or First Year Experience. - Group 3: Continuing students with 45-90 GCCCD degree-applicable units. - Group 4: First-time to college students who have completed an orientation, assessment, and developed a student education plan. - Group 5: Continuing students with 12 or more units but not more than 44.5 GCCCD degree-applicable units. - Group 6: Continuing students with 0-11.5 GCCCD units. - Group 7: New applicants who have applied but not gone through the matriculation process. - Group 8: Open enrollment includes students with 90 or more GCCCD degreeapplicable units.
+- Group 1: Active duty military and Veterans, current and former foster youth up to age 24, Verified Homeless Youth who are under the age of 25, CalWORKs, EOPS and DSPS students - Group 2: Eligible student athletes and those enrolled in the Freshman Year Academy or First Year Experience. - Group 3: Continuing students with 45-90 GCCCD degree-applicable units. - Group 4: First-time to college students who have completed an orientation, assessment, and developed a student education plan. - Group 5: Continuing students with 12 or more units but not more than 44.5 GCCCD degree-applicable units. - Group 6: Continuing students with 0-11.5 GCCCD units. - Group 7: New applicants who have applied but not gone through the matriculation process. - Group 8: Open enrollment includes students with 90 or more GCCCD degreeapplicable units.

-Students placed on academic or progress probation or any combination thereof, or students who have earned 90 or more degree-applicable semester units in the GCCD, lose their enrollment priority.
+Students placed on academic or progress probation or any combination thereof, or students who have earned 90 or more degree-applicable semester units in the GCCCD, lose their enrollment priority.
 Foster youth or former foster youth are exempt from losing enrollment priority due to failure to meet academic standards or for exceeding 90 units.
 The District will notify students in jeopardy of losing their enrollment priority due to probation or unit limits.